 - Project update protocol: Agree with the client on how often they’d like to be updated on the status of their project.
 What will the project update include (relevant stats, milestones, and next phases)?
 Will this project update be delivered via email, Zoom call, or Wrike task?
 Iron these details out to enable more transparent and professional communication.

 - Customer complaint resolution: Label the communication “customer complaint," assign a goal and timeline, then add an approver.
-Designate next steps for the approval in the task itself.
+Designate the next steps for the approval in the task itself.
 Have the approver update the task status from Open to Closed once the complaint is resolved.

-- Order fulfillment: Manually enter the order, add name and description (including items, SKUs, and location, etc.), then assign it to a team member.
+- Order fulfillment: Manually enter the order, add name and description (including items, SKUs, location, etc.), then assign it to a team member.
 Automate supply chain operation by creating task dependencies for every new order, like triggering the completion of the order task to notify a member of the customer service team when they should email the customer with an update.

 - Web copy creation: Add a list of review process statuses that include “web page outline," “web page in progress," and “webpage ready for review."
 Ask team members who draft the copy to @mention reviewers when they have completed each page to keep the project moving forward.